ContentMine/ebi_workshop_20141006/sessions/4_AMI/ami-chem_demo.md

 </molecule>
 ```

-and can be viewed in Avogadro.
+This can be viewed interactively in Avogadro.
 To do this, run the following in your terminal:

 ```bash
 $ avogadro target/image.g.2.13.xml/image.g.2.13.svg.molecule0.cml